 - Preheat your oven to 350 degrees and spray a loaf pan* with cooking spray.
 You can also use a larger pan, such as an 8x6 or even an 8x8 if you double the recipe.
 Read the section above titled "What size pan to use" for more detail!

-- In a small bowl, whisk together the ground flaxseed and warm water to create two flax eggs.
+- In a small bowl, whisk together the and water to create two flax eggs.
 Set aside to thicken.

-- In a mixing bowl, stir together the tahini, coconut sugar, maple syrup and thickened flax eggs until smooth.
+- In a mixing bowl, stir together the , coconut sugar, maple syrup and thickened flax eggs until smooth.

-- Add in the cocoa powder, baking soda and salt and stir until combine.
+- Add in the , baking soda and salt and stir until combine.

 - Lastly, stir in the chocolate chips.